4.9-Stars

 Clear Access to Electrical Panels

-Providing easy access to electrical panels is vital for a successful inspection.
-The electrical inspector needs to access the electrical box and evaluate the circuit breaker and other electrical components without any obstructions.
+Ensuring easy access to your electrical panels is crucial for a thorough inspection.
+The inspector needs to evaluate the electrical box, circuit breaker, and other parts without hindrance.
+Clearing the area aids in a smooth inspection process.

-Make sure to organise the area around the electrical panels, removing any stored items or clutter.
-Ensuring clear access allows the inspector to properly assess the home’s electrical system and identify any potential fire hazards, faulty wiring, or other issues.
-This simple preparation step makes it easier to address any electrical work that may be required.
+Organise the area around your electrical panels and clear any stored items or clutter.
+This clear access lets the inspector properly evaluate your electrical system and spot potential fire hazards or faulty wiring.
+A simple prep step like this makes it easier to tackle any necessary electrical work.

 Check Lighting and Outlets